Hey there! I'm Carter, a product-oriented UX designer and aspiring PM based in Los Angeles.

-Hey there!
-My name's Carter and I'm a designer and builder based in Los Angeles.
 I'm currently a Senior at USC studying Computational Linguistics, Business, and Design.
-My approach to design is holistic and values storytelling and community.
+I approach design holistically valuing community building and story telling.

 Who am I?